Netherlands to Germany

 The cost of everyday expenses, such as food, transport or leisure, is very similar in both countries.
 Have you heard of the Big Mac Index?
 It compares the cost of living and purchasing power in different countries using the famous McDonald's hamburger as a benchmark.
 Curiously, in a Berlin vs Amsterdam fight, if we put this succulent burger in the ring, the result is that it would cost €10 in the former and €6 in the latter.
 But apart from the Big Mac, life tends to be a little more expensive in Germany.

 The main difference between Dutch life and German life is in the rhythm.
 No doubt.
 In the Netherlands there is a certain attitude of "living slowly" and having a more relaxed pace.
 In the workplace nobody is in a hurry, people are quiet and tend to spend a lot of time talking.
 In Germany, meanwhile, everything is timed.
 Punctuality will be your best calling card in every aspect of your life, whether you're going to work or meeting a friend for coffee.
+If you want сompare the difference with Germany to Netherlands - you can do this on our website.
 In other aspects of lifestyle there are not so many differences.
 Both countries enjoy outdoor recreation in their beautiful natural parks.

 For an EU citizen moving Netherlands to Germany, there are not many difficulties.
 It is a relatively straightforward standardised process due to the freedom of movement and residence within the European Union.
 As a general rule, you are allowed to stay for 90 days.
 After that, registration as a resident is required.
 However, even if you do not need a visa, there may be other obstacles to consider, such as finding a place to live and getting a job.